ravijanjam/qkw/README.md

 > In different linux flavors, one might be _**repeating identical functionality in different environments**_.
 One of the first things a user would like to do is to have their _bashrc_ configured with their personal set of commands.

-> Sourcing **bashrc.opensuse**, and **bashrc.ubuntu** would readily setup your environment.
+> Sourcing the tags *opensuse.bashrc**, and **ubuntu.bashrc** would readily setup your environment.
 The data for OS specific environments are in the command tables.

 <br>